 There are many things we can do on a daily basis to support this important step.
 Reuse any plastic bags you have for shopping or bring your own grocery and produce bags.
-Reuse empty glass and plastic containers for your next visit to the framer's market or bulk store.
+Reuse empty glass and plastic containers for your next visit to the farmer's market or bulk store.

 Take your stainless steel, glass and reusable bottles and containers with you everywhere you go, keeping extras in your car for any surprise coffee shop or take out purchases.
 Collapsible, reusable to-go containers are great for this purpose as they take up little space and you can have multiples.
 (Check out our Smart Shopper checklist below.)

 Think twice before throwing away that old, broken "thing".
 Many "things" in our life break or get old and run down, not being able to perform the way they were originally intended.
-But before just tossing it into the trash or recycle bin, take a minute to figure out if it can be repurposed for something else.
-You'll be surprised on how many "things" can have a 2nd life.
+But before just tossing an item into the trash or recycle bin, take a minute to figure out if it can be repurposed for something else.
+You'll be surprised on how many "things" can have a second life.